integritystl/alberici-kienlen/README.md

 ## Overview

 This is a WordPress site for Alberici Hillsdale Fabricators.
 It's built so that we can use it on more than 1 site.
-The other site this is build for is Kienlan Constructors.
+The other site this is built for is Kienlan Constructors.

+Because this repo is used on more than 1 site, you'll occasionally need to pull content data from one or the other.
+Saving a profile in Migrate DB Pro for each site helps speed this up a bit.

 ## :money_with_wings: Working with Code